 In addition to research experience, those students will also take part in an “on-ramp” workshop introducing them to basic computational skills, such as using data science libraries like NumPy and Pandas, version control with Git, and Jupyter notebooks.
 Weekly speaker events gather academics, national laboratory researchers, and Summer Lab alumni to discuss topics ranging from reproducibility in data science to natural language processing to broadband equity.
 A career development workshop illustrates the different paths that students can take with their talents and passion for science, and a symposium at summer’s end highlights videos produced by each participant, outlining their research accomplishments.

 “What I see us doing even more this year is honing and expanding opportunities for students to build their academic, research, and team-building skill sets,” said Katie Rosengarten, Program Manager for CDAC and co-leader of the Summer Lab with Kyle Chard, Julia Lane, and David Uminsky.
 “We challenged ourselves to think of engaging talks for the program’s speaker series that help broaden students’ notions of data science, and I think we have a really good mix of new and interesting topics.
-And we’re continually ramping up the social programming: If the past year has taught us anything, it’s that virtual socializing doesn’t replace in-person, but it can still be a blast!
+And we’re continually ramping up the social programming: if the past year has taught us anything, it’s that virtual socializing doesn’t replace in-person, but it can still be fun!
 The cohort experience is built both through collaborating on projects as part of a research team and through connections and having fun with games.”